minjeekim00/CuDDLE/README.md

 **barcode_example.py** imports **barcode.py**.
 Therefore, **barcode.py** should be contemplated as well.

-If mutual fidelity is close to 1, quality of the generated images as good as the original images.
+If relative fidelity is close to 1, quality of the generated images as good as the original images.

-If mutual diversity is close to 1, the generative model generates images as diverse as the original images.
+If relative diversity is close to 1, the generative model generates images as diverse as the original images.

 # Environment